-Facing interviews are an integral part of having a healthy corporate life.
+Facing interviews is an integral part of having a healthy corporate life.
 So in this post, we have compiled a list of TOP-20 digital transformation interview questions that you are almost certain to face in any job opening.
 The information is a good knowledge base that helps you gain a higher level for your future profession.

 Questions on a digital transformation can be tough, especially when you face them in an interview setting.
-Some of these digital interview questions are relatively straight forward and basic, while the rest are open and require a bit of thinking.
+Some of these digital interview questions are relatively straightforward and basic, while the rest are open and require a bit of thinking.
 You can try to answer them on your own before checking the correct reply.

 To open digital strategy interview questions, there are no right answers as it is where your creative thinking and analysis start working.
 Here we have compiled a list of digital transformation questions and answers that you would find helpful for sure.

 Okay then, without further ado we present the first question.